Lipen/discrete-math-course/typst/hw1.typ

 + Does the player ever enter the Boss Arena $B$?

-== Problem 6: Recursive Data Structures
+== Problem 6: Self-Referential Set Puzzles

-In computer science, data structures often have self-referential definitions.
+In computer science, recursive data structures reference themselves.
-Consider the following systems where sets reference their own cardinalities.
+These mathematical puzzles explore similar self-referential concepts that appear in programming, logic, and even philosophy.

 *Part (a):*
-Find all sets $X$ and $Y$ that satisfy:
+Find all sets $X$ and $Y$ that satisfy this system:
 $
   X & = {1, 2, card(Y)} \
   Y & = {card(X), 3, 4}